 Act within the law

-In each jurisdiction, there are laws that govern the defaults from these agreements.
+In each jurisdiction, some laws govern the defaults from these agreements.
 It is important that you ‘act within the law’ by referring to or citing these provisions as well as what they portend for the breach altogether.

-When all is said and done, you should specify the letter typically by addressing the specific individual concerns.
+When all is said and done, you should specify the letter, typically by addressing specific individual concerns.
 This person may be the landlord, janitor, agent, or caretaker, to name but a few!
 Avoid using generalities like ‘To Whom It May Concern’ or ‘Dear Sir/Madam.’

 Conclusion

-A lease default letter is absolutely crucial for the maintenance of a good rapport between a landlord and a tenant.
-It is in your best interest hence to do a good draft of it and send it out in a timely manner.
+A lease default letter is crucial for the maintenance of a good rapport between a landlord and a tenant.
+It is in your best interest to do a good draft of it and send it out promptly.
 That will also forestall the many court battles that are overall likely to ensue.

-By reading the explanations, we have given forth keenly a second or probably a third time, and you will be truly capable of going about the issue well.
+By reading the explanations, we have given them forth keenly a second or probably a third time, and you will be truly capable of going about the issue well.
 When do you plan to do exactly that?
-We would love to hear from you in our comments section hereunder.
+We would love to hear from you in the comments section hereunder.